-The chair is sturdy, if a bit heavy, with firm back support and the ability to tilt a full 160 degrees if you're looking to doze or just lean back and play a handheld game.
-The steel frame is covered by a lifetime warranty and doesn't squeek or creak at all when you're moving whether repositioning or swiveling on the wheels.
+The chair is sturdy, if a bit heavy, with firm back support and the ability to tilt a full 160 degrees if you're looking to doze or lean back and play a handheld game.
+The steel frame is covered by a lifetime warranty and doesn't squeak or creak at all when you're moving, whether repositioning or swiveling on the wheels.
 You can also slide the armrests forward and back to provide the best support for your wrists.

-My one complaint is that the AndaSeat Dark Demon's extra cushions don't line up particularly well to my 5-foot-2-inch body, with the neck support in particular being far too high.
+My one complaint is that the AndaSeat Dark Demon's extra cushions don't line up particularly well to my 5-foot-2-inch body, with the neck support, in particular, being far too high.
 The lumbar pillow can be arranged to meet my spine but feels a little too big for my narrow frame.
-However, my 6-foot-2-inch husband loves the neck support, particularly when the chair's a bit reclined.
+However, my 6-foot-2-inch husband loves the neck support, mainly when the chair's slightly reclined.

 Even if you can't afford to shell out the $300-$500 for most of the chairs on this list, you don't need to settle for a traditional office chair.
 The EasySMX memory foam chair offers a slightly stripped down version of most of the features you'd expect from a gaming chair with an affordable price tag.

 The biggest selling point, besides the cost, is a retractable footrest that will give you some extra comfort during a long gaming session.
 Unfortunately, it doesn't recline as much as other chairs — maxing at 135 degrees — or that footrest would provide some real snoozing opportunities.
 It also lacks the 4D armrests found on the Dark Demon and other builds.

 You can customize your experience with detachable lumbar and neck pillows, which can also be adjusted to your build.
 The EasySMX memory foam chair might not have all the bells and whistles, but it's a solid pick if you're looking for something you can sit in for long hours without putting too much stress on your neck and back.

 Best premium: Razer Iskur